Payment-Source/.github/PULL_REQUEST_TEMPLATE/lambda-backend.md

 - [ ] **QA effort**
    - **If QA testing is needed**:
      - ✂️ Cut and paste the template below into the bottom of the task Notes, fill it out, and remove unnecessary items
+     - 🏷️ Add `qa review` label to the Basecamp task
      - 🏷️ Add QA label to the Basecamp task (`minimal`, `moderate`, or `extensive`)

    - **If QA testing is NOT needed**: